-experiments using RNAi targeted against Rab8.
-Double-stranded (ds) RNA was introduced by microinjection into an otherwise wild-type (WT) background and embryos were scored for defective phenotypes (Fig. 3A).
+Both fixed and live imaging of Rab8 structures in the early embryo demonstrate dynamic behaviors and a strong association with the ingression of membrane furrows.
+This led us to examine the effects of Rab8 knockdown on furrow formation.
+We performed knockdown experiments using RNAi targeted against Rab8. dsRNA was introduced by microinjection into an otherwise WT background and embryos were scored for defective phenotypes (Fig. 3A).
 Three different dsRNAs directed against Rab8 were used, and all dsRNAs demonstrated a severe disruption in embryonic development (Fig. 3).
-Importantly, the majority of dsRNA-injected embryos arrested at stages requiring furrow ingression; 40% of embryos injected with SNAPDRAGON-designed Rab8 dsRNA arrested during syncytial divisions (Fig. 3A, n=89), while 56% arrested during cellularization (Fig. 3A).
+Importantly, the majority of dsRNA injected embryos arrested at stages requiring furrow ingression.
+40% of embryos injected with SNAPDRAGON-designed Rab8 dsRNA arrested during syncytial divisions (Fig. 3A, n=89), while 56% arrested during cellularization (Fig. 3A).

-We also used the endogenous CRISPR GFP:Rab8 to address Rab8 function by co-expressing either deGradFP or GFP TRiP shRNAi in a homozygous CRISPR GFP:Rab8 background (Fig. S3).
-Again, a deep disruption of development occurred in the early embryonic stages during which furrow formation is highly active, with 72% of deGradFP-expressing embryos at 18°C arresting during the syncytial divisions (Fig. S3A).
-It is interesting to note that deGradFP expression produces a stronger defect than GFP TRiP; a similar result has been observed by Nagarkar-Jaiswal et al. (2015).
+We also used the endogenous CRISPR GFP:Rab8 to address Rab8 function by coexpressing either deGradFP or GFP TRiP shRNAi in a homozygous CRISPR GFP:Rab8 background (Supplemental Fig. 3).
+Again, a deep disruption of development occurred in the early embryonic stages during which furrow formation is highly active, with 72% of deGradFP expressing embryos at 18°C arresting during the syncytial divisions (Supplemental Fig. 3A).
+It is interesting to note that deGradFP expression produces a stronger defect than GFP TRiP; a similar result has been observed by Nagarkar-Jaiswal and colleagues (Nagarkar-Jaiswal et al., 2015).